C (programming language): C17

 C17 is an informal name for ISO/IEC 9899:2018, a standard for the C programming language published in June 2018.
 It introduces no new language features, only technical corrections, and clarifications to defects in C11.
 The standard macro __STDC_VERSION__ is defined as 201710L to indicate that C17 support is available.

 C23

-C23 is an informal name for the current major C language standard revision and was known as "C2X" through most of its development.
-It builds on past releases, introducing features like new keywords, types including nullptr_t and _BitInt(N), and expansions to the standard library.
+C23 is an informal name for the current major C language standard revision.
+It was known as "C2X" through most of its development.
+It builds on past releases, introducing features like new keywords, additional meaning for auto to provide type inference when declaring variables, new types including nullptr_t and _BitInt(N), and expansions to the standard library.

 C23 was published in October 2024 as ISO/IEC 9899:2024.
 The standard macro __STDC_VERSION__ is defined as 202311L to indicate that C23 support is available.

-C2Y
+C29

-C2Y is an informal name for the next major C language standard revision, after C23 (C2X), that is hoped to be released later in the 2020s, hence the '2' in "C2Y".
+C29 (C2Y) are informal names for the next major C language standard revision, after C23 (C2X), that is hoped to be released no later in the 2020s, hence the '2' in "C2Y".
 An early working draft of C2Y was released in February 2024 as N3220 by the working group ISO/IEC JTC1/SC22/WG14.